amdissa/WEB102/README.md

 Describe any challenges encountered while building the app.

+In the beginning, setting up github and having to get my visual studio run json file was difficult.
+I had to troubleshoot it a lot and download node.js and then create a path in environment variables to get it to work.

-I would say adding the topfunded and secondmostfunded games was challenging for me, I got cofnused a bit with what goes where.
+Also adding the topfunded and secondmostfunded games was challenging for me, I got confused a bit with what goes where.
+I couldn't implement "Backers" to be honest as shown in the last screenshot in Submission PDF.

 ## License